Moist old fashioned gingerbread cake recipe with Coffee Glaze from Flour Bakery. So good.

-This gingerbread cake recipe comes from my new favorite cookbook, Flour, by Joanne Chang.
-Joanne calls this “Deep Dark Spicy Gingerbread with Coffee Glaze.”
+This gingerbread recipe is a delicious treat, especially served warm with homemade whipped cream on the side.
 So, so good.
 In fact, this might be the best gingerbread cake recipe I have ever tried.

 - ¾ cup packed light brown sugar